henatan99/henatan99/README.md

 - 🔭 I’m currently a student at Microverse, a 'Mastery learning' online program
 - 🔭 am working as a part-time Technical Support Engineer at Microverse.
 - 👯 I’m looking to collaborate on the front end and back end web development
-- 🤔 I’m looking for a part-time job in web development
+- 🤔 I’m looking for a full-time job with remote option very welcomed in web development

 Here is my portfolio: https://henatan99.github.io/personal-portfolio/